 Jane Novak is responsible for managing all of the Foundation’s payables, receivables, and other financial transactions.
 Prior to joining the Foundation, she worked for more than two decades as an accountant in the non-profit and for-profit sectors, including nine years as an Accountant with the Easter Seal Society of New Jersey.
 Most recently, she was the Accounting Assistant for David Jacobs, CPA, in Manalapan.
 She earned her Bachelor of Science in Accounting degree from Brooklyn College, CUNY.

-Ellen Papazian, Administrative Associate
+Ellen Papazian, MA, Administrative Associate